antondutoit/ethica_utilities/README.md

 # ethica_utilities
-Utility software for the Ethica mobile data collection platform
+Utility software for the Avicenna/Ethica mobile data collection platform

 First utility is: